 Effectiveness & mapping

-Social Network Analysis is useful if you wish to understand the effectiveness of network both offline or online.
+Social Network Analysis is useful if you wish to understand the effectiveness of networks both offline and online.
 Network Analysis also helps you to map the flow of information in a network.

 Uncover trends & Pattern